satori-chatbots/taskyto-review/README.md

 ## Evaluation (CUI'24)

 We have evaluated Taskyto across several dimensions.
-The results of the evaluation are available in the [evaluation/README.md](here).
+The results of the evaluation are available [here](evaluation/README.md).

 ## Usage